Modelling intransitivity in pairwise comparisons with application to baseball data: Baseball Data

 \subsection{Model Performance}

 To test the model performance, 70\% of games from each season are randomly selected to be training data, on which the model is fitted, with the remaining 30\% used as test data, on which the log-loss score is calculated.
-This random selection is appropriate as none of the models compared take time-dependency into consideration, a feature discussed in Section \ref{sec:Disc}.
+This random selection is appropriate as none of the models compared take time-dependency into consideration, a feature discussed in the supplementary material.
 The variation due to this random sampling in the training-test split is accounted for by taking 100 separate random training-test splits for each season.
 For each replicate of training data the model is fitted separately to each season's data.
-Relative log-loss is then calculated by subtracting the log-loss of the baseline model (the Bradley-Terry model) fitted and tested on the same data and same training-test split.
+Relative log-loss is then calculated by subtracting the log-loss of a baseline coin tossing model.

-Table \ref{tab:ll_baseball_comp} shows the negative relative log-loss scores for all years of baseball data, along with 95\% confidence intervals, with this measure evaluated for our ICBT, blade-chest and majority vote models.
-Since a larger value of negative relative log-loss indicates better model performance, a value greater than 0 indicates an improvement on the Bradley-Terry model.
-Our model is the best performing out of the four models in terms of out of sample prediction on all years of data, whilst the majority vote and blade-chest models perform similar to each other, and better than the Bradley-Terry on all seasons, with the exception of the blade-chest model for the 2010 season.
-The improvement over the Bradley-Terry model is largest for all three models in the 2013 season, which in Section \ref{sec:baseball_inf} has been identified as the season with the largest intransitivity.
+Table \ref{tab:Coin1} shows these negative relative log-loss scores for all years of baseball data, along with 95\% confidence intervals, with this measure evaluated for the ICBT, Bradley-Terry, blade-chest and majority vote models.
+Since a larger value of negative relative log-loss indicates better model performance, a positive value indicates an improvement on the coin tossing model.
+So all four models improve on simply using coin tossing, showing that there is information to be exploited for inference and prediction.
+The Bradley-Terry, blade chest and majority vote models all have somewhat similar performance to each other across the years, with the most improved fit being in 2018.
+In contrast our model is the best performing out of the four models in terms of out-of-sample prediction on all years of data.
+When assessed as the cumulative improvement over years, relative to coin tossing, the ICBT model is 2.8 times better than the Bradley-Terry model, showing that we have substantially improved predictive performance.
+The difference in log-loss scores relative to the Bradley-Terry model is largest for the 2013 season, which in Section~\ref{sec:baseball_inf} has been identified as the season with the largest intransitivity.